H\"older regularity of the $\bar\partial-$equation on the polydisc: Abstract

 \section{Abstract}

-In this note, we show that the canonical solution operator to the $\bar\partial-$equation in the polydisc preserves H\"older regularity.
-It is a well-known fact that such solution operators do not improve H\"older regularity, and as such, our solution operator is optimal in this regard.
+In this note, we show the existence of a solution operator to the $\bar\partial-$equation in the polydisc that preserves H\"older regularity.
+This solution operator is constructed using Henkin's formula.
+It is a well-known fact that solution operators to the $\bar\partial-$equation on product domains do not improve H\"older regularity.
+Hence, this solution operator is optimal in that regard.